Deanery: Cardiff West

-Served From: St Clare - Ely
+Served From: St Francis and St Clare - Ely

 An episcopal conference, sometimes called a conference of bishops, is an official assembly of the bishops of the Catholic Church in a given territory. ...
 Individual bishops do not relinquish their immediate authority for the governance of their respective dioceses to the conference (Wikipedia).